- brief -

 The final design focused on clarity, engagement, and practicality.
 It included features like breadcrumb

-navigation, clickable elements, and a more human-centric design on the landing page to foster empathy and
+navigation, clickable elements, and a more human-centric design on the landing page to foster empathy

 connection.

-Wrkble ↗
+Wrkble (Archived)

 - conclusion -